-- o employ the personnel necessary to manage our business and affairs (through the General Partner); - employ the operating personnel involved in our business for which we reimburse EPCO (based upon EPCO's actual salary and related fringe benefits cost); - o allow us to participate as named insureds in EPCO's current insurance program with the costs being allocated among the parties on the basis of formulas set forth in the agreement; - o grant us an irrevocable, non-exclusive worldwide license to all of the EPCO trademarks and trade names used in our business; - o indemnify us against any losses resulting from certain lawsuits; and - o sublease to us all of the equipment which it holds pursuant to operating leases relating to an isomerization unit, a deisobutanizer tower, two cogeneration units and approximately 100 railcars for one dollar per year and to assign to us its purchase option under such leases to us (the "retained leases").
+- o employ the personnel necessary to manage our business and affairs (through the General Partner); - o employ the operating personnel involved in our business for which we reimburse EPCO (based upon EPCO's actual salary and related fringe benefits cost); - o allow us to participate as named insureds in EPCO's current insurance program with the costs being allocated among the parties on the basis of formulas set forth in the agreement; - grant us an irrevocable, non-exclusive worldwide license to all of the EPCO trademarks and trade names used in our business; and - o sublease to us all of the equipment which it holds pursuant to operating leases relating to an isomerization unit, a deisobutanizer tower, two cogeneration units and approximately 100 railcars for one dollar per year and to assign to us its purchase option under such leases to us (the "retained leases").
 EPCO remains liable for the lease payments associated with these assets.